U

 NDA & Confidentiality

-• • NDA signed before deep project brief review
+• • NDA signed before deep project review

 • • Access-controlled storage for project files